passcod/omelette/README.md

  - `omelette-cleanup` parses the database for `#cleanup` requests and figures out which tweets and threads to request deletion for.

- - [`omelette-twitter-archive`](#twitter-archive) imports tweets from a Twitter Archive file, either directly from the zip or from the extracted tweets.csv, then returns to the Twitter API to hydrate the tweets aka fill in the details (the archive data is very sparse).
+ - [`omelette-twitter-archive`](#twitter-archive) imports tweets from an old format Twitter Archive file, either directly from the zip or from the extracted tweets.csv.
+Tweets will need to be hydrated afterwards aka fill in the details as the archive data is very sparse, see below. **(TODO: support new format)**

  - [`omelette-twitter-events`](#twitter-events) is a web server that sets up and consumes account activity webhook events, stores incoming tweets, and can trigger other omelette tools in turn. **(TODO)**

+- `omelette-twitter-blocks` imports your entire block list as user IDs.
+It is pretty slow as Twitter heavily rate limits the calls and there is no useful way to resume the process.
+Users will need to be hydrated afterwards.

+- `omelette-twitter-hydrate` hydrates tweets and users from the API when needed.
+   This is the follow-up step to importing blocks or from archive.

 You can bolt on additional behaviour simply by running a script or tool of your own that reads statuses from and writes deletion requests to the database.
 Please contribute useful tools back to this repo!

-## how do i run it?
+## how do i run them?

-Like all twitter bots, this needs keys.
+Like all twitter tools, this needs keys.
 It’s to be used only in a personal capacity, so there’s no need to do lots of OAuth.
 Just sign up for an app, get your tokens, put them into your environment: